Buddytheelff/webmapping/Chapter04/readme.md

 ### II.
 Visualizing Thematic Data

 In Chapter 3, we discussed how to format GeoJSON data, which we also use for your first Leaflet map.
-For this chapter, you can choose to **use provided sample data (NYC Taxi Data)** or **find a spatiotemporal dataset of your interests** (more detailed requirements are list in the optional section below).
+For this chapter, you can choose to **use provided sample data (NYC Taxi Data)** or **find a spatiotemporal dataset of your interests** (more detailed requirements are listed in the optional section below).

 The [NYC Taxi Dataset](https://www.kaggle.com/c/nyc-taxi-trip-duration/data) is a subset of Kaggle dataset and contains 5 attributes other than coordinates.
 * FIELD1: ID of the order